 To get started, navigate to the Inventory application.

-Odoo will automatically create and list several locations nesting under each warehouse users create.
-These locations are within the Inventory application by their parent location, which will be represented by your warehouse's short name.
-So, what is placed in that field is important for future workflows.
+Odoo will automatically create and list several Locations underneath each warehouse you create.
+You will locate these locations within the Inventory application by their parent location which will be your Warehouse's Shortname.
+So, what you place in that field is important for your future workflows.

-When first landing on the Locations page, the Internal filter will be in the Search bar at the top right of the screen.
-Click the icon to remove this filter and see all locations.
+When you first land on the Locations page, the filter Internal will be in the Search bar at the top right of the screen.
+To see all of your Locations, delete that filter by clicking the icon on Internal.

 For the purposes of explaining the different types of Locations, we will show you an example below of what this page looks like when there are multiple Warehouses and Locations present.